 UX Consultant.
 Author.
 Speaker.

-For nearly three decades, I’ve been walking into departments where nothing is working as it should, where backlogs grow exponentially, product quality suffers and everyone is stressed out, overworked, frustrated and resigned to doing the bare minimum.
+For three decades now, I’ve been walking into departments where nothing is working as it should, where backlogs grow exponentially, product quality suffers and everyone is stressed out, overworked, frustrated and resigned to doing the bare minimum.

 Where the quality of both the product and its UX are well below everyone’s expectations.
 Where the business outcomes aren’t what anyone promised, expected or, in some cases, even wanted.